ustaxcourt/ef-cms/docsify/clean-architecture.md

 This part of the tutorial is to speak about the clean architecture approach we took on this project.
 Understanding clean architecture if important to understand why the code is structured today.

+?> Please read more at [https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) if you need more details.

 ## What is Clean Architecture?